If you want your doctor to help, you need to describe your symptoms clearly and in detail – including how they affect your life.

 Your doctor can then check for other possible causes.
 For example, that diarrhoea is not related to food poisoning, or that sexual problems are not related to low testosterone.

-The best way to do this is to keep a side effects diary from when you start a new drug.
-Record everything until you next see your doctor.
+The best way to do this is to keep a side effect diary.
+Record everything and take this when you see your doctor.

 A side effects diary is included in this guide.
 Take this diary with you when you see your doctor at your next appointment.